BaF molecules in neon ice: trapping, spectroscopy and optical control of electron spins

 \emph{Methods. -- } BaF:Ne samples were grown by co-depositing BaF molecules and neon atoms onto the surface of a cooled sapphire disk.
 A schematic diagram of the apparatus is shown in Fig.\ \ref{fig:apparatus}.

-We used a pulsed Nd:YAG laser to ablate a ceramic BaF$_2$ disk, held within a neon buffer gas cell maintained at 20 K. A steady flow of 20 cm$^3$/minute of neon gas was sent through the cell during the BaF:Ne sample growth process.
+We used a pulsed Nd:YAG laser to ablate a ceramic BaF$_2$ disk, held within a neon buffer gas cell maintained at 20 K. A steady flow of 20 standard cm$^3$/minute of neon gas was sent through the cell during the BaF:Ne sample growth process.
 BaF molecules produced from ablation were cooled in collisions with the neon atoms, carried by the gas flow exiting the cell and deposited 30 mm downstream onto the sapphire substrate along with the neon atoms.
-Absorption of a laser tuned to the gas-phase BaF $X \, {}^2\Sigma, v=0, J=1/2^+ \to A \, {}^2\Pi_{1/2}, v=0, J=3/2^-$ transition was used to monitor the density of molecules in the cell (not shown in the schematic).
+Absorption of a laser tuned to the gas-phase BaF $X \, {}^2\Sigma, v=0, J=1/2^+ \to A \, {}^2\Pi_{1/2}, v=0, J=3/2^-$ transition was used to monitor the density of molecules in the buffer gas cell.
 BaF:Ne samples were typically grown at a rate of 18 $\mu$m/min for 10 minutes, after which the laser ablation and gas flow were stopped and the temperature of the substrate lowered to 5 K for further measurements.
-An NdFeB magnet attached to the rear of the sapphire subtrate was used to apply a $\sim$200 G magnetic field perpendicular to the substrate, in order to generate spin polarization for measurements such as in Fig.\ \ref{fig:optical_pumping}.
+A SmCo magnet and a set of coils were used to apply a static magnetic field (0-100 G) normal to the substrate.
+A second coil was used to generate an rf magnetic field in the plane of the substrate for spin resonance experiments.

-Laser-induced fluorescence measurements were made using a tunable Ti:sapphire laser and an external-cavity diode laser.
+Laser-induced fluorescence measurements were made using a tunable Ti:sapphire laser and external-cavity diode lasers.
 An electro-optic modulator was used to control the amplitude of the lasers and to switch it on or off rapidly (in $<$ 10 ns).
-A waveplate on a motorized stage was used to control the polarization of the probe lasers.
+A waveplate on a motorized stage was used to control the polarization of the lasers.
 We typically used 3 mW of laser light focused onto a 30-$\mu$m-diameter spot on the neon film, although experiments were performed at a range of powers between 0.01-100 mW to ensure that the results reported here were not affected by bleaching or saturation.
 Laser-induced fluorescence from the illuminated region was collected using an ellipsoidal mirror and a lens, coupled out of the cryogenic vacuum system through a viewport, and sent through bandpass filters into a detector (either a spectrometer, camera or avalanche photodiode depending on the measurement).
-We measured the overall efficiency of our light collection to be $\eta_c = 2 \times 10^{-3}$ using a diffuse white scatterer placed on the substrate.